 Emirates A380 business class.
 Image Credit: Cherag Dubash

-Currently, you can redeem 72,500 points or miles from Amex, Capital One, Chase, or Citi to book a one-way Emirates business class flight between New York (JFK) and Milan (MXP) or Newark (EWR) to Athens (ATH).
-Taxes and fees are around $103 per person.
+Currently, you can transfer 87,000 points or miles from every major rewards program to Emirates Skywards to book a one-way Emirates business class flight between New York (JFK) and Milan (MXP) or Newark (EWR) to Athens (ATH).
+Taxes and fees are around $106 per person.

 Best of all, it’s pretty easy to find solid business class availability, so this is a perfect way to dip your toes into Arab luxury using your points.

-7. Fly Qatar Airways Qsuites One-way From the U.S. to the Middle East for 70,000 Avios
+7. Fly Qatar Airways Qsuite One-Way From the U.S. to the Middle East for 70,000 Avios

-Qatar Airways Qsuites is one of the best business class products in the whole world.
+Qatar Airways’ Qsuite is one of the best business class products in the skies.
 Image Credit: Greg Stone

-Another terrific way to fly business and first class using points is on Qatar Airways Qsuites, which is one of the best business class products in the world.
+Another terrific way to fly business and first class using points is on Qatar Airways Qsuite, which is one of the best business class products in the world.

 This airline exclusively flies between the U.S. and Doha (DOH), the capital of Qatar.

-One of the best ways to book Qsuites is by transferring your points or miles to British Airways Executive Club.
-British Airways is 1:1 transfer partners with Amex, Capital One, and Chase.
+One of the best ways to book Qsuite is by transferring your points or miles to British Airways Executive Club.
+British Airways is transfer partners with Amex, Bilt, Capital One, Chase, and Marriott Bonvoy.

-If you have Citi points, just transfer your points at a 1:1 ratio to Qatar Airways.
+If you only have Citi points, transfer them directly to Qatar Airways Privilege Club.
 After that, link your Qatar Airways and British Airways account together and transfer your Avios from Qatar Airways to British Airways at a 1:1 ratio.

 Right now, nonstop business class flights from the U.S. to Doha can be booked for just 70,000 British Airways Avios + ~$105 in taxes and fees.